Kathleen Lynn: Medical career

 Lynn decided to become a doctor when she was 16.
 She was one of the first female medical graduates from University College Dublin.
 Lynn became politically active and worked in Liberty Hall providing food and care for the poor and destitute families during the turbulent time of the 1913 Dublin Lock-Out.
 Lynn's medical career was defined by her work at Saint Ultan's Children's Hospital, which she established in Dublin in 1919, with a group of female activists.
 Lynn's work with Dublin's inner-city poor had convinced her of the need for a hospital to provide medical and educational facilities for impoverished mothers and infants.
 Earlier in her career, Lynn had experienced discrimination in applying for hospital positions due to her gender, and Saint Ultan's was the only hospital in Ireland entirely managed by women.
 Saint Ultan's Hospital grew rapidly, and from 1937 became the centre for BCG vaccination in Ireland.
 The hospital closed in 1983.

 Lynn was the chief medical officer for the Irish Citizen Army.
 At the request of rebel leader James Connolly she joined the Irish Citizen's Army during the 1916 rising and was appointed as Captain and Chief Medical Officer.
-She provided medical training to members of the ICA also taught the Cumann na mBan.

-Dr. Lynn (along with writer Sean O'Casey) advocated the use of the Irish language in Church of Ireland liturgy and many events for Saint Ultan's were advertised in the Irish language.
+She provided medical training to members of the ICA and also taught the Cumann na mBan.
+Lynn (along with writer Seán O'Casey) advocated the use of the Irish language in Church of Ireland liturgy and many events for Saint Ultan's Hospital were advertised in the Irish language.

 Death and legacy

-Lynn died on 14 September 1955, and was buried in the family plot at Deansgrange Cemetery with full military honours in recognition of her role in the Rising and the War of Independence.
+Lynn died on 14 September 1955, and was buried in the family plot at Dean's Grange Cemetery with full military honours in recognition of her role in the Rising and the War of Independence.
 She was so well known that crowds in Dublin lined the streets to show their respects.

 After Lynn's death, Éamon de Valera set up the Kathleen Lynn Memorial Committee, which lasted for eight years and resulted in the opening of a surgical unit at Saint Ultan's Children's Hospital in 1964, but ended in 1975 due to funding difficulties.

 Four diaries recorded by Lynn between 1916 and 1955 were transcribed over two years by librarian Margaret Connolly.
-The detailed diaries chronicle her medical, political and social life and are held at the Royal College of Physicians in Ireland archive, along with the administrative papers of Saint Ultan's Hospital.
+The detailed diaries chronicle her medical, political and social life and were donated to the Royal College of Physicians in Ireland archive by her family in 1997, which also holds the administrative papers of Saint Ultan's Hospital.
 They provided source material for the 2010 documentary entitled Kathleen Lynn – An Dochtúir Reabhlóideach by Loop Line Film and director Sé Merry Doyle.
+The Diaries of Kathleen Lynn: A Life Revealed through Personal Writing edited by Mary McAuliffe and Harriet Wheelock were published in October 2023.

 Historian Margaret Ó hÓgartaigh wrote her biography, Kathleen Lynn, Irishwoman, Patriot, Doctor (Irish Academic Press, 2006).

 Lynn is used as a character in the novel The Pull of the Stars (2020) by Emma Donoghue, set in a Dublin hospital in 1918.